centino90/Advance-Database-Documentation/README.md

             RETURNS VARCHAR(250) DETERMINISTIC
             RETURN CONCAT(street, ", " , city, " City", ", ", state, ", ", country);
          ```

+         Every iteration of concatinating multiple variables such as a full address is made faster and effective by this function.

          <details>
          <summary>Show more...</summary>